-When to use proof by contradiction
+When to reach for proof by contradiction

 Proof by contradiction works best when the opposite of a claim has a rigid structure.
 That happens often in number theory, impossibility proofs, and some existence questions.

 For example, if you want to prove that a number is irrational, assuming it is rational gives you a fraction form to work with.
 That extra structure often makes the contradiction easier to find than a direct proof.
+The negation gives you something concrete to push on.

 It is less useful when a short direct proof already exists.
 Contradiction is a valid method, but it should clarify the argument rather than make it feel longer than necessary.

-Worked example: why is irrational
+Full example: why is irrational

 Start by assuming the opposite: